GuerrSim96/DM_NMR_tfe/README.md

 ## Tutorial
 On this section we are going to see how easy it is to use the MDS-PVT system!
 ### GROMACS_Installation.ipynb
-Before to use this notebook it's imperative to log in on the right account.
-<sup> One that is dedicated and has enough memory available for installing a program.</sup>
+Before using this notebook, ensure you're logged into an account with ample free storage space.
+It's recommended to use an account specifically generated for this system, as GROMACS will be installed on it, and later, the produced simulation trajectories will be saved there.